Hubs-Foundation/hubs-cloud/README.md

 Note that you can significantly save data transfer charges by switching your CDN to Cloudflare.
 In the Hubs Cloud admin console, go to the "Data Transfer" page to see how.

-Currently, all of these services except for Aurora fall under the [AWS free tier](https://aws.amazon.com/free/).
+Currently, all of these services except for Aurora Serverless fall under the [AWS free tier](https://aws.amazon.com/free/).